nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Death: termination routines

-While using Studio add-on, you can stop using the add-on in various ways, including exiting or restarting NVDA, turning off your computer or logging off or closing Studio.
+While using Studio add-on, you can stop using the add-on in various ways, including exiting or restarting NVDA, turning off your computer or logging off or closing Studio or other SPL app.
 Just like initialization routines, the Studio app module has specific directions to follow when add-on is closed.

 Here is a list of steps Studio app module performs when it is about to leave this world:

 1. The "terminate" method is called.
 Just like the startup (constructor) routine, this method first calls the terminate method defined in the default app module, which closes handles and performs other closing routines.
 2. Calls splconfig.terminate() function to save add-on settings and perform shutdown routines for some features.
 This function goes through following steps in add-on 7.0:
 	1. In add-on 7.0, if update check timer is running, the timer is told to stop, and update metadata is copied back to normal profile.
+	2. Starting with add-on 18.07, active SPL component is unregistered via splconfig.closeConfig function.
+If there are other components running, the below steps will not occur, otherwise add-on settings will be closed.
-	2. Unless disabled through flags in 17.10, profiles are saved (beginning with normal profile) to disk if and only if profile-specific settings were changed (an online cache used for storing profile settings when they are loaded is kept for this purpose).
-This step will not occur if an in-memory version of normal profile is in use.
+	3. Unless disabled through flags in 17.10, profiles are saved (beginning with normal profile) to disk if and only if profile-specific settings were changed (an online cache used for storing profile settings when they are loaded is kept for this purpose).
+This step will not occur if an in-memory version of normal profile is in use or other SPL components are active.
-	3. If there is an instant switch profile defined, this is recorded in the normal profile, otherwise it is removed from the profile database.
+	4. If there is an instant switch profile defined, this is recorded in the normal profile, otherwise it is removed from the profile database.
-	4. Once all profiles are saved, various flags, active profile and config pool is cleared.
+	5. Once all profiles are saved, various flags, active profile and config pool is cleared.
-	5. For add-on 5.x and earlier, there is only one broadcast profile to worry about, and this profile is saved at this point.
+	6. For add-on 5.x and earlier, there is only one broadcast profile to worry about, and this profile is saved at this point.
-	6. These steps are part of splconfig.SPLConfig.save method in add-on 8.0 and later.
+	7. These steps are part of splconfig.SPLConfig.save method in add-on 8.0 and later.
 3. In 17.12 and later, NVDA notifies registered handlers for app terminate action.
 As noted above, this will cause add-on dialogs to close without saving settings.
 4. NVDA then attempts to remove SPL Studio Settings entry from NVDA's preferences menu, then various maps used by Studio add-on (such as Cart Explorer map) are cleared.
 5. As the app module is laid to rest, the window handle value for Studio window is cleared.
 This is a must, as the handle will be different next time Studio runs.
 At this point, NVDA removes splstudio (Studio app module) from list of app modules in use.